compBiophyMete/Data-Analytics-Portfolio/Project-2:Employee Dataset/Readme.md

 The dataset used here encompasses information regarding employees in a company, such as educational backgrounds, work history, demographics, and employment-related factors.

+This data is retrieved from https://www.kaggle.com/datasets/tawfikelmetwally/employee-dataset under the license of CC9: Public Domain with usability of 9.41.
+The dataset has been already anonmyzied for privacy.

 Herein, it is set out to address the following issues:
 * the gender distribution